castorini/anserini/docs/regressions-msmarco-doc-docTTTTTquery-per-doc.md

-# Anserini: Regressions for MS MARCO Document Ranking with per-doc docTTTTTquery
+# Anserini: Regressions for MS MARCO Document Ranking

 This page documents regression experiments for the [MS MARCO document ranking task](https://github.com/microsoft/MSMARCO-Document-Ranking) with per-document docTTTTTquery document expansion, which is integrated into Anserini's regression testing framework.
 For more complete instructions on how to run end-to-end experiments, refer to [this page](https://github.com/castorini/docTTTTTquery#Replicating-MS-MARCO-Document-Ranking-Results-with-Anserini).